Notice: Changes Affecting Distance Learning Students

 Are you considering enrolling in online education, but are unsure about some of the expectations, lifestyle considerations and changes, and other factors that may be important in this decision?
 The above, self-guided free online course module will walk you through these aspects and more.

-Is Distance Learning Right for You?
-(About, Inc.)
+Is Distance Learning Right for You? - About.com

-4 Ways to Balance Family and School As a Distance Learner (About, Inc.)
+4 Ways to Balance Family and School As a Distance Learner - About.com

 DL Student Evaluations & Complaint Procedures

-Please take a few moments to evaluate the DL course that you have completed through UAH by completing this
+Please take a few moments to evaluate the DL course that you have completed through UAH by completing the DL Student Experiences Survey.

 You should complete one survey per course, per term.
 Thank you for your feedback!
 We look forward to hearing your suggestions.

-DL STUDENT COMPLAINT PROCEDURES: Students who have a grievance regarding courses or programs being completed through Distance Learning are encouraged to address such concerns first informally, as guided by the UAH Student Handbook.
+Students who have a grievance regarding courses or programs being completed through Distance Learning are encouraged to address such concerns first informally, as guided by the UAH Student Handbook.
 Informal procedures encourage students to seek resolutions by discussing their complaints informally with the relevant faculty or staff member who is most associated with the matter.
 A student who is uncertain about how to seek informal resolution of a concern is encouraged to seek advice from the Director of Distance Learning for the College of Engineering.
-Formal complaints to the Director should be submitted in writing (firstname.lastname@example.org), and should include all course identification information and specifics of the complaint.
+Formal complaints to the Director should be submitted in writing to Dr. Sherri Restauri firstname.lastname@example.org, and should include all course identification information and specifics of the complaint.
 Students will receive a response within 3 business working days on these complaints.